All Episodes

 And she said, well, we all felt kind of very strange.

-And she said, you know, the thing is, the children always loved that playground.
+And she said, you know, the thing is the children always loved that playground.

 It was the closest one to us, but they would never go back there again after that day.

-So, I began to get extremely interested in it.
+So I began to get extremely interested.

 And at one point, the wife agreed to do hypnosis.